munificent/magpie/doc/site/markdown/motivation/design-questions/how-do-callable-fields-work.markdown

+^title How Do Callable Fields Work?

-Q: How do we distinguish between a method that takes an argument, and a method that doesn't take an argument but returns a callable object?
+In other words, how do we distinguish between a method that takes an argument, and a method that doesn't take an argument but returns a callable object?

 The scenario is this:

-    def Foo bar()
+    class Foo
+        this() this items = Array of(123)
-        items(123)
+        bar() items(123)
     end

-The body of that method could be interpreted to mean two different things:
+The body of `bar` method could be interpreted to mean two different things:

-1. Invoke the "items" method, passing in 123.
+1. Invoke the `items` method, passing in `123`.
-2. Look up the field "items" (which is done using a getter method that takes no argument) and then call "call" on it.
+2. Look up the field `items` (which is done using a getter method that takes no argument) and then call `call` on it.

 The second is the intended interpretation in this case.
 Unfortunately, a strictly Io-style syntax cannot support that.
 (Io doesn't have callables.
 You always invoke a named method.
-Getting an item from a list is 'list at(123)'.)
+Getting an item from a list is `list at(123)`.)

 The way Python and C# handle this is with properties.
 A property is *not* a method, and the distinction is known at runtime.
 This means we can disambiguate